alexarne/League-Matchmaking/README.md

 # League Matchmaking

-Proof of concept for tournament matchmaking in League of Legends using Riot Games' API.
+Proof of concept for a tournament matchmaking system in League of Legends using [Riot Games' API](https://developer.riotgames.com/apis).
-The intended use case for Riot Games' API is to set up a callback URL through which the result is reported once the game has finished.
-However, this functionality has broken as of November 2022, leaving many platforms with dysfunctional systems.
-This project intends to showcase a quick fix to this problem, which is to repeatedly request results until one can be delivered.
-I intend to implement the original functionality once the API has been repaired.
+The intended use case for Riot Games' API with regards to tournament games is to set up a callback URL through which the result is reported once the game has finished.
+However, this functionality broke between the months of September and November of 2022, leaving many platforms with dysfunctional systems.
+This project intends to showcase a quick fix to this problem, which is to repeatedly request results until one can be delivered, as well as using callbacks.
+This demonstration also results the game with regards to players not showing up, which some third party platforms do not.

 ## Demonstration